 - Use a document holder so your papers can be kept at the same level as your computer monitor.

 Almost every process in any office today relies on equipment that runs on power and is potentially hazardous if improperly used or not maintained regularly.
 Fortunately, most electrical hazards can be easily controlled with a little caution and periodic checks.

 - Even when using a surge protector, make sure the electrical load is not too much for the circuit.

 - Avoid overloading outlets with too many appliances.
 Never plug in more than one high-wattage appliance at a time.

 - Unplug appliances when not in use to save energy and minimize the risk of shock and fire.

-- Inspect electrical cords once a month to ensure they are not frayed, cracked or otherwise damaged.
+- Inspect electrical cords once a month to ensure they are not frayed, cracked, or otherwise damaged.

-- Do not run electrical cords through high-traffic areas, under carpets or across doorways.
+- Do not run electrical cords through high-traffic areas, under carpets, or across doorways.

 Office hazards can be easy to overlook, but by assuring you are always using healthy habits they can be avoided.
 Checking yourself on posture and taking a break when necessary will help you avoid any ergonomic issues.
-Getting your co-workers to help you check for office for any potential hazards and having routine checkups will keep your office safe for everyone.
+Getting your co-workers to help you check the office for any potential hazards and having routine checkups will keep your office safe for everyone.